aytechz/mapping-data/README.md

 ## Questions or Issues?
 Please use the [Issues](/../../issues) tab to report any issues or ask questions.
 Any feedback is welcome!

+## Exercise2.
+By using sample date cvs and pandas.
+Filtered rows by a condition.
+Created a json file by filtering only white wines condition.